openstack/python-novaclient/README.rst

-        secgroup-list       List security groups for the curent tenant. secgroup-list-rules List rules for a security group. show                Show details about the given server. unrescue            Unrescue a server.
+        secgroup-list       List security groups for the curent tenant. secgroup-list-rules List rules for a security group. show                Show details about the given server. snapshot-create     Add a new snapshot.
+        snapshot-delete     Remove a snapshot.
+        snapshot-list       List all the snapshots.
+        snapshot-show       Show details about a snapshot.
+        suspend             Suspend a server.
+        unpause             Unpause a server.
+        unrescue            Unrescue a server.
         volume-attach       Attach a volume to a server. volume-create       Add a new volume.